-Those in the surfing world expected the 2016 world title race to conclude at Pipeline, a wave on the North Shore of Oahu that breaks in John John Florence’s backyard.
-Instead Florence was able to clinch his first crown more than 7,000 miles away, in southwest Europe.
-It happened on a Portuguese wave named “Supertubos” that produces Pipeline-sized tubes and breaks close to the beach, just as Pipeline does.
+John John Florence grew up surfing Pipeline, a wave on the North Shore of Oahu that breaks in his backyard.
+When he clinched his first world title he was more than 7,000 miles away, in southwest Europe.
+But it happened on a Portuguese wave that looks a lot like his home break.
+“Supertubos” produces Pipeline-sized tubes and breaks close to the beach, just as Pipeline does.
 Portuguese photographer Ricardo Santos Luis was there in the port town of Peniche to witness what happened.

 Quotes are taken from interviews conducted by World Surf League

 Florence contemplates Supertubos in a yellow jersey, uniform for the No. 1 ranked surfer in the world.
 “My dream is to win the world title so I’m going to do everything I can to do it.”

 Florence was long considered the most talented surfer in the world, a rare combination of power, creativity and flexibility.
 But since turning pro in 2011 a world title had eluded the Hawaiian.
 Outside Magazine asked: “How can he be the best surfer in the world if he can’t win a world title?”

 Winning the world title in pro surfing is a matter of compiling more points over the course of 11 events, a task that rewards consistency as much as skill.

 “I have worked my whole life towards this.”

 Before Portugal, the tenth event of the year, roughly 2,700 points separated Florence and Gabriel Medina of Brazil.
 A first place finish meant 10,000 points and a clear path to the trophy.
 “I prefer to chase,” Medina said.
 Florence acknowledged: “There is a little bit of tension there.”